 Kim: We’ve made it a priority to run non-committal, low-cost or free community events to simply bless families.
 And we’re beginning to see the fruit—many of the same unchurched faces are returning and even starting to attend our more regular community services, where the gospel is shared clearly.

 Take our Light Party, for example—around 75% of attendees were non-churched families from our local school and wider area.
 We shared that Jesus is the light of the world and how we can shine His light to others.
-Events like our Easterly Mystery, Christingle, and others are designed to be intergenerational and engaging for all.
+Events like our Eastery Mystery, Christingle, and others are designed to be intergenerational and engaging for all.

 Q: Tell us about Eddy the Elephant!